experimental-platform/misc/README.md

 # About These Scripts

-Various build utilities. mainly ask @kdomanski
+Various build utilities.
+Check the docs repo and mainly ask @kdomanski